Hackers News Hackers News

 The Out-of-Bounds Flaw on ARM (CVE-2026-33636)

-The second vulnerability, CVE-2026-33636, is an out-of-bounds read and write issue that specifically affects ARM and AArch64 hardware architectures.
+The second vulnerability, CVE-2026-33636, is an out-of-bounds read and write error that specifically impacts hardware utilizing ARM and AArch64 architectures.
+This defect resides within the ARM Neon-optimized palette expansion code, introduced in libpng version 1.6.36.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.